-The overall risk rating of an event is the product of impact x likelihood, where each measure has a five point scale.
+The overall risk rating of an event is the product of impact x likelihood, where each measure has a five-point scale.

 In general, risk mitigation strategies should be proportionate to the overall risk rating.
 A working definition of risk ratings is:

-Minor - risk activity will prompt changes to operational activity or personal care, but not in ways which change the overall objectives or achievement of the organisation.

-Moderate - risk activity will have an impact on the objectives or achievement of the organisation but the overall mission of the organisation remains attainable; or risk activity has a deleterious effect on staff or other personnel (e.g. auditors).

-Significant - risk activity affects the ongoing operation of the organisation such that core activities are affected; or risk activity has a serious impact on staff or other personnel.

-Major or Catastrophic - risk activity results in inability to carry out the organisation's mission; or risk activity results in major or fatal impact on staff or other personnel.
+- Minor risk activity will prompt changes to operational activity or personal care, but not in ways which change the overall objectives or achievement of the organisation. - Moderate risk activity will have an impact on the objectives or achievement of the organisation but the overall mission of the organisation remains attainable; or risk activity has a deleterious effect on staff or other personnel (e.g. auditors). - Significant risk activity affects the ongoing operation of the organisation such that core activities are affected; or risk activity has a serious impact on staff or other personnel. - Major or Catastrophic risk activity results in inability to carry out the organisation's mission; or risk activity results in major or fatal impact on staff or other personnel.

-P 5 Finance
+Finance Policy

-Created Last amended Reviewed 1997 (as Income and Expenditure) November 2013, November 2018 March 2022
+This policy clarifies the roles, authority, and responsibilities for essential financial management activities and decisions.
+It provides a clear understanding of what is expected and ensures that the organisation can make consistent and reliable financial decisions.

-5.1 Accountability
+Accountability

-- 5.1.1 The Board is responsible for the financial management of AQA. - 5.1.2 Reflecting the public interest in AQA's objectives and stakeholders, the finances of AQA are to be managed in a fiscally prudent and sustainable manner and consistent with activities and achievements as detailed in the Statement of Performance Expectations. - 5.1.3 As a subsidiary of NZVCC, AQA must operate within the provisions of Schedule 12 and Part 4 section 311-313 of the Education and Training Act 2020. - 5.1.4 Controlling parties to the AQA bank accounts will be approved by a formal resolution of the Board.
-These will normally be the Chair of the AQA Board, Deputy Chair, another member of the Board and the Executive Director.
+The Board is responsible for the financial management of AQA.
+However, reflecting the public interest in AQA's objectives and stakeholders, the finances of AQA must be managed in a fiscally prudent and sustainable manner that is consistent with activities and achievements as detailed in the Statement of Performance Expectations and in line with AQA's Te Tiriti o Waitangi policy.

+Controlling parties to the AQA bank accounts will be approved by a formal resolution of the Board.
+These will standardly be the Chair of the AQA Board, Deputy Chair, another member of the Board and the Executive Director.

-5.2 Annual Accounts
+Annual Accounts

-- 5.2.1 The Board shall ensure that that accurate financial records are made available as set out in requirements for financial audit - 5.2.2 The annual accounts shall be prepared on an accrual basis and will comply with current applicable New Zealand and international financial reporting standards. - 5.2.3 The preparation of the annual accounts shall be overseen by a Chartered Accountant. - 5.2.4 The Board shall have the authority to determine accounting policies provided that they comply with current applicable New Zealand and international financial reporting standards, and are consistent with those of Universities New Zealand Te Pōkai Tara.
+The annual accounts will be prepared on an accrual basis and will comply with current applicable Aotearoa New Zealand and international financial reporting standards.
+The preparation of these accounts will be overseen by a Chartered Accountant, and the Board will ensure that accurate financial records are made available in line with requirements for financial audit.

+The Board has the authority to determine accounting policies provided that they comply with current applicable Aotearoa New Zealand and international financial reporting standards and are consistent with those of Universities New Zealand - Te Pōkai Tara.

-5.3 Budget
+Budget

-- 5.3.1 The Board shall ensure that a budget is prepared and recommended to the New Zealand Vice-Chancellors' Committee prior to the commencement of each financial year.
-The financial reporting period for AQA is from 1 July to 30 June. - 5.3.2 The Board shall ensure that the annual budget recommended to the New Zealand Vice- Chancellors' Committee provides for an adequate level of resources to enable the organisation to achieve its stated objectives for that year. - 5.3.3 When recommending an annual budget, the Board shall also ensure that the organisation's net asset levels and cash flow are sufficient to meet its known and anticipated obligations, and are adequate to sustain its continued operation.
+The Board will ensure that an annual budget that provides for an adequate level of resources to enable the orgnaisation to achieve its stated objectives is prepared and recommended to the New Zealand Vice-Chancellors' Committee prior to the commencement of each financial year.
+Among the Board's consideration to budgeting against AQA's stated objectives, specific attention should be paid to the resourcing of the organisation's ongoing Te Tiriti o Waitangi work programme to ensure the required resources to allow AQA to be a good Tiriti partner are available.

-5.3.4 The Board shall ensure that an annual budget is prepared in a format with sufficient detail to allow expenditure to be monitored against planned and actual activities.
+When recommending an annual budget, the Board will also ensure that the organisation's net asset levels and cash flow are sufficient to meet its known and anticipated obligations, and are adequate to sustain its continued operation.
+The Board will also ensure that the annual budget is prepared in a format with sufficient detail to allow expenditure to be monitored against planned and actual activities.